Feastio

 The main dining room

-Later, on a restaurant tour, I saw that one of the prep kitchens has an inside view of the stadium's soccer pitch.
+The main dining room overlooks a green space called Fælledparken (Common Gardens).
+Later, on a restaurant tour, I saw that one prep kitchen had an inside view of the stadium's soccer pitch.

 Related: World's Best Restaurants: 15 Fine Dining Experiences